Grace195/My-Alx-Portfolio/README.md

 This project is licensed under the MIT License.
 See LICENSE for details.

 **Additional Information:**
-Don’t forget to include the following in your project documentation:
 Deployed Site Link: Provide the URL where users can access the live version of your Comfy E-commerce Website.
 Final Project Blog Article: Share insights, challenges, and learnings from building this project.
 Author(s) LinkedIn Profiles: Connect with your audience by sharing your LinkedIn profiles.